MikeG621/YOGEME/Readme.txt

 ==Uninstall==
 To remove YOGEME, you simply delete the directory where you placed it.
-The Uninstall utility has been removed due to more anti-virus packages starting to flag it, and although it's a false-positive the situattion does not appear to be getting better.
+The Uninstall utility has been removed due to more anti-virus packages starting to flag it, and although it's a false-positive the situation does not appear to be getting better.
 This will leave behind a single config file in AppData with your user settings.

 ==========
 Version History

+v1.13, 30 Jan 2022
  - Formation dialog redesigned (JB)
  - (All) Multi-select added to all platforms [Issue #23] (JB)
  - (Xwing) Formation list fixed (via Platform.dll) [Issue #63] (JB)